What Exactly Does Homeowners Insurance Cover?

-The rebuilding cost of your home — In a worst case scenario, your insurance company needs to have the means necessary to rebuild your home.
-This is based on construction costs, not to be confused with real estate market value or purchase price.
+The rebuilding cost of your home — In a worst case scenario, your insurance company needs to have the means necessary to rebuild your home, including tearing it down.
+This is based on construction costs, not to be confused with real estate market value, appraised value, or purchase price.

-The age of your home — If your home has been around for a while, chances are that it has more structural issues and a greater need for repairs than a newer home.
+The age of your home — If your home has been around for a while, chances are that it has more structural issues and a greater likelihood for claims than a newer home.
 As a result, insurance companies will likely raise your premiums as they anticipate more claims being made.

 Your city/town’s fire protection rating — The lower the rating, the higher the premium.
 As your level of risk goes up, so will your homeowners insurance costs.

-How close you are to the nearest water source — If your home is on the water, you have a far greater chance of flooding/water damage than someone out in the country.
-Thus, your premium may be raised.
+How close you are to the nearest body of water — If your home is on the water, you have a far greater chance of flooding, water, or wind damage than someone out in the country.
+Thus, your premium may be higher.

-Your claims history — If you have a significant number of claims filed in your history, your premium may rise if you are seen as a riskier individual.
+Your claims history — If you have any claims filed in your history, your premium may increase if you are seen as a riskier individual.

 How do I go about purchasing homeowners insurance?

 When purchasing homeowners insurance, it’s important to do your research on your prospective insurance provider.
-The three top things to consider when searching for an insurance provider are coverage, pricing, and customer service reviews.
-As far as coverage and pricing goes, make sure you’re shopping for the best value not necessarily the cheapest price.
+The four top things to consider when searching for an insurance provider are coverage, pricing, customer service reviews, and financial stability (will they be there when you need them?).
+Make sure you’re shopping for the best value not necessarily the cheapest price.

 Can I keep my current homeowners insurance policy when I move?

-If your policy isn’t transferable, be sure to maintain your existing policy until you have obtained a new one, your home has been sold, and you no longer have ownership of it.
+Be sure to maintain your existing policy until you have obtained a new one, your home has been sold, and you no longer have ownership of it.
 This ensures you assume the risk of any damage that may happen during the moving process.
-Be sure you’re covered by your homeowners insurance until the very end.
 You can never be too sure when disaster will strike!